Economic zone data-enabled predictive control for connected open water systems: Results

+For branches equipped with pumps and gates, control actions are triggered based on the filling degree and corresponding activation conditions.
+When the filling degree drops below 0.2 and the activation condition is satisfied, the inflow pump or gate is activated and remains in operation until the filling degree rises above 0.5.
+Conversely, when the filling degree exceeds 0.8 and the activation condition is met, the outflow pump or gate operates until the filling degree decreases below 0.5.
+During operation, the shaft speed of each pump is set to 120 rpm when the water level remains within the desired zone ($FD^i \in [0,1]$), and is increased to 250 rpm once the water level exceeds the upper bound.
+Similarly, the gate opening ratio is maintained at 0.24 within the desired zone, and is adjusted to 0.5 when the water level exceeds the zone limit.

 The closed-loop output trajectories obtained from the four controllers are shown in Figure \ref{fig:y_bo_compare}.
 While the ES-DeePC controller maintains the water levels near the set-point, it produces oscillatory trajectories in certain branches.
 For instance, the water level of the 7th branch shows noticeable fluctuations, which are observed to result from the alternating operation of the gate and pumps at the second station.
 Using the EZ-DeePC without BO, the water levels exhibit a similar pattern to those of the proposed EZ-DeePC method with BO, but frequently deviate from the desired zone, which highlights the importance of zone contraction in the controller design.
-For passive pump/gate control, the water levels generally fluctuate within the desired zone, but occasionally exceed the zone boundaries due to disturbance inflows.
+Under the EFD-based control developed following~\cite{schutze2018Astlingen}, the water levels generally fluctuate within the desired zone, but occasionally exceed the zone boundaries due to disturbance inflows.